uabrc/uabrc.github.io/docs/data_management/cheaha_storage_gpfs/project_directories.md

 - Storage Entitlement: A shared project allocation of 25 TB is available to research labs led by a PI and to Core Facilities headed by a Director.
 A shared project allocation is intended to support active research and collaboration.
 - Quota Increase: At this time, we do not provide additional quota increase for shared project allocation.
 If you require more storage for your work, please consider requesting and using an [LTS](../../data_management/lts/index.md).
-- Data Management: The owner the shared Project allocation is responsible for organizing, cleaning, and backing up their data in their shared Project allocation.
+- Data Management: The owner of a shared Project allocation is responsible for organizing, cleaning, and backing up their data in their shared Project allocation.
-- Permission and Access Control Management: Access to shared project allocation can be managed using Access Control Lists (ACLs).
-New members can be added to or removed from the group access based on PI approval.
+- Permission and Access Control Management: Access to shared project allocations is primarily managed through group membership, with users added or removed based on Principal Investigator (PI) approval.
+Access Control Lists (ACLs) may be used only for exceptions requiring finer control.
-- HIPAA Compliance: Shared project allocation is HIPAA compliant and can accept Protected Health Information (PHI) data.
-For HIPAA Compliance and UAB policies surrounding PHI data, please refer the [HIPAA Compliance](../../data_management/index.md#hipaa-compliance)page.
+- HIPAA Compliance: Shared project allocation is HIPAA compliant and can store Protected Health Information (PHI) data.
+For HIPAA Compliance and UAB policies surrounding PHI data, please refer to the [HIPAA Compliance](../../data_management/index.md#hipaa-compliance) page.